nalply/nalply.github.com/_posts/2010-08-23-disguise-linux-process.markdown

 `LD_PRELOAD` is used by [reverse engineers][re] to trick compiled executables into executing arbitrary code.
 Functions in libraries and the command itself can be hijacked.
 It's poor man's [monkey patching][mp] in C. It works like
-this: One compiles code to be injected to a dynamic library `patch.so` and invokes the command prepended with `LD_PRELOAD=./hack.so`.
+this: One compiles code to be injected to a dynamic library `hack.so` and invokes the command prepended with `LD_PRELOAD=./hack.so`.

 `__attribute ((constructor))` is similar to C++ static initialization.
 In fact,